Welfare & Support

 The Transitions Team at Cambridge Regional College supports learners with a variety of different needs to help them move from secondary school to college.
 They aim to reduce barriers that may stop learners applying to college or may mean they withdraw early due to not finding the right support fast enough.

-We are proud to have achieved the Quality Standard in Carer Support.
+Cambridge Regional College work in partnership with specialist Young Adult Carers organisations and are proud to have achieved the Quality Standard in Carer Support.

 “CRC has embedded understanding and awareness of YACs across college, from SLT and Governors to wider college teams as well as students through training and resources.”